valentynkt/BackendGarden/content/notes/SSH File Transfer Protocol.md

 ## Overview

 SFTP, part of the [[SSH]] protocol suite, provides a secure method for transferring files over a reliable data stream.
-Unlike [[FTP]], SFTP encrypts both commands and data, preventing passwords and sensitive information from being transmitted openly over the network.
+Unlike [[File Transfer Protocol|FTP (File Transfer Protocol)]], SFTP encrypts both commands and data, preventing passwords and sensitive information from being transmitted openly over the network.

 ## Key Features of SFTP